CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Results: Optical diagnostics sensitive to the ionization source

 \subsection{The classical optical BPT diagrams}

-The three panels of Fig.~\ref{fig:optbpt} illustrate the \nii, \sii\ and \oi-BPT diagrams for the single or narrow (red dots) and broad (blue diamonds) components of the CLASSY galaxies.
-The \citetalias{gutkin16} models are not shown for clarity reasons but can completely cover the classical SF locus, while the \citetalias{feltre16} models predict higher \oiii/\hb\ than \citetalias{gutkin16}, consistently with the classical AGN locus.
-According to these diagnostics, the majority of the CLASSY galaxies are dominated by SF, even though the classification is not always consistent among different diagnostics, with many objects at the edge of the star formation locus (indicated by the black solid maximum starburst line).
+The three panels of Fig.~\ref{fig:optbpt} illustrate the \nii, \sii\ and \oi-BPT diagrams for the single {(grey squares),} narrow (red {triangles}) and broad (blue diamonds) components of the CLASSY galaxies.
+The SF models are not shown for clarity reasons but can completely cover the classical SF locus, while the \citetalias{feltre16} models predict higher \oiii/\hb, consistently with the classical AGN locus.
+According to these diagnostics, the majority of the CLASSY galaxies are dominated by SF, even though the classification is not always consistent among different diagnostics, with many objects at the edge of the SF locus (indicated by the black solid maximum starburst line).
 In particular, at these edges, we mainly find the CLASSY objects characterized by UV emission lines (highlighted by thick black edges), that have generally higher \oiii/\hb\ than the others and low gas-phase metallicity (12+log(O/H)~$\lesssim8.3$, corresponding to $Z\lesssim 50$\% Z$_\odot$).
-However, as we discuss in the following paragraphs, two main factors can affect the definition of the star formation locus and need to be taken into account: the metallicity and the hardness of the radiation field.
+However, as we discuss in the following paragraphs, two main factors can affect the definition of the SF locus and need to be taken into account: the metallicity and the hardness of the radiation field.

 On the one hand, \nii/\ha\ is particularly sensitive to metallicity \citep{kewley02, denicolo02, pettini04, kewley08}, with lower \nii/\ha\ at decreasing metallicity (see e.g., the CLASSY galaxies J1323-0132 and J0808+3948 in \citetalias{arellano-cordova22} Fig.~2).
 Since higher \nii/\ha\ line-ratios are required to classify galaxies as AGN, the \nii-BPT by itself is not sufficient for identifying AGN in typical low-metallicity star-forming $z\sim0$ galaxies (e.g., \citealt{groves06,reines20,molina21,polimera22}).
 For instance, \citet{polimera22} showed that the \oi-BPT\footnote{\citet{polimera22} also tested the \sii-BPT diagram, which resulted in being less sensitive to SF dilution compared to the \oi-BPT.} can identify a theoretical dwarf AGN with a spectrum characterized by $\sim90$\% SF contribution and classified as star-forming according to the \nii-BPT (see also \citealt{hogarth20}).
 Indeed, \oi/\ha\ is highly sensitive to hard radiation fields, particularly shock emission in the neutral ISM (e.g., \citealt{osterbrock06,allen08}) and is not very dependent on metallicity.
 Hence, an \oi/\ha\ enhancement could suggest that there is an additional excitation mechanism other than stellar photoionization, missed by the \nii-BPT diagram.
 Looking at Table~\ref{tab:classification}, some galaxies are classified as SF-dominated according to the \nii-BPT and as ``AGN" according to the \oi-BPT, because they are located slightly beyond the \citet{kewley06} maximal starburst line.
 However, here we stress that the \oi$\lambda6300$ line is fainter than \nii\ and \sii, and thus the \oi/\ha\ line ratio has larger error bars, as shown in Fig.~\ref{fig:optbpt}.